 A profitability ratio that establishes a relationship between the gross profit of a firm and its total net sales is known as Gross Profit Ratio or GP ratio.
-This ratio can be quite helpful in evaluation of operational performance of the concerned business.
+This ratio can be quite helpful in the evaluation of the operational performance of the concerned business.
 The GP ratio is actually the portion of gross profit in the net sales and hence derived by dividing the gross profit by the net sales of the firm/ business.

 Gross Profit Ratio = Gross Profit/ Net sales

-Now, when the gross profit ratio is explained in form of percentage, the ratio is multiplied by hundred so as to arrive percentage and it is signified as gross profit percentage or gross profit margin.
+Now, when the gross profit ratio is explained in form of a percentage, the ratio is multiplied by a hundred so as to arrive percentage and it is signified as gross profit percentage or gross profit margin.

 Gross Profit Ratio = (Gross Profit/ Net Sales) x 100

-The two basic components in the GP ratio are net sales and gross profit, information regarding which is available in income statements of the firm/ business/ company.
-Gross profit is arrived upon by subtracting the cost of goods sold (COGS) from net sales, however net sales are calculated by subtracting return inwards and discount allowed from the gross sales.
+The two basic components in the GP ratio are net sales and gross profit, information regarding which is available in the income statements of the firm/ business/ company.
+Gross profit is arrived upon by subtracting the cost of goods sold (COGS) from net sales, however, net sales are calculated by subtracting return inwards and discount allowed from the gross sales.

 i.e. Gross Profit = Net Sales – COGS